 As the word got around, people in other parts of the country got interested, and I began to teach week-end workshops wherever a group would pay my way.
 I found that people who already had trance training could pick up the techniques fairly readily.
 The training techniques I developed to prepare the novices became the basis for my book, Trance-Portation.
 In addition to the U.S., I have taught in Britain and the Netherlands.
 As a result, the idea has spread, and there are now a number of individuals and groups practicing their own versions of the tradition.
 As a result, when I wrote The Way of the Oracle I was able to survey a fair sample of modern seers.

 Seidhjallr, named for the high seat in which the seer sits, is the oracular group attached to the Hrafnar community.
-We present a large oracular session in the Norse tradition each Presidents’ Day weekend at PantheaCon in San Jose, and four smaller sessions at the Berkeley Fellowship of Unitarian Universalists’ hall on the second Tuesday evenings of January, May, August, and November at 7:30 p.m.
-I often present an oracular ritual when I appear at conferences and festivals in other parts of the country as well.
+We present a large oracular session in the Norse tradition each Presidents’ Day weekend at PantheaCon in San Jose, and four smaller sessions at the Berkeley Fellowship of Unitarian Universalists’ hall on the first Thursday evenings of January, May, August, and November at 7:30 p.m.
+I also often present an oracular ritual when I appear at conferences and festivals in other parts of the country as well.
 Training workshops can also be arranged by request.
 For information, see our website.

 For dates of oracular workshops and presentations, see the Calendar.